nlspt/nlb-nas-corporate/pages/privacy.md

 #### Can you opt out?

 Whenever we send you any information, we will include instructions on how to unsubscribe and a link to do so.
-If you do not wish to receive further information of a similar nature, you may unsubscribe via this link or by sending us email at enquiry@nlb.gov.sg.
+If you do not wish to receive further information of a similar nature, you may unsubscribe via this link or by sending us email at <enquiry@nlb.gov.sg>.

 #### Will your personal information be shared with anyone?